Min11Benja/hedera-programmatically-create-account-transfer-hbar/README.md

 - JavaScript

 ### Challenges faced
-- computer clock was not in sync with Node clock
+- computer clock was not in sync with Node clock (make sure yours is set to syncronize automatically)
-- type errors
+- type errors when importing values from .env file ( use AccountId.fromString(..) & PrivateKey.fromString(..) )

 ### Features to implement in the future
 - User authentication - login/register